 Getting Enough Milk

 I am breastfeeding my baby, but I don't know how much milk he is getting!
-How can I be sure he is getting enough milk?
+How can I be sure he is getting enough?

 This is a very common worry for mothers that are breastfeeding.
 Remember to trust your body and your baby!
 If your baby is latching correctly and you feed as often as he wants, your body and baby will do the work.
 To ease your worries, there are helpful signs to consider and track.

-Another sign that your baby is getting enough milk: they have clear hunger cues every 2-3 hours on average.
+Another sign that your baby is getting enough milk is if they have clear hunger cues every 2 to 3 hours on average.
 They may get hungry more often when going through a growth spurt.
+If baby doesn't wake on their own to nurse, make sure to wake your sleepy baby so that feedings don't get delayed or skipped.
+You can track your baby's feedings for reassurance.

 SOURCE: https://www.llli.org/breastfeeding-info/is-baby-getting-enough/